CoffeePoweredComputers/cs-105-summer-21/about.md

 The structure of the lectures will be as follows:
 * Lecture 1 - Weekly announcements, Lecture questions on last weeks muddiest and last topic, Mini-Lecture on new topic
-* Lecture 2 - Reminders, Lecture questions on Last Topic, Mini-Lecture on new topic
+* Lecture 2 - Reminders, Lecture questions on Last Topic, Mini-Lecture on new topic The interactive elements of the lecture will consist of questions related to topics that have been recently covered in the course, Zoom polls on the question, followed by a discussion of the correct answer.
+For each question there will be two polls.
+The first is intended to be completed individually and the second is intended to be completed with the help of your Discord chat room.
+Additionally, the first poll is graded for participation and the second is graded for correctness.
+In aggregate these points will be used to calculate your lecture participation grade.

 ### Labs